jamieadamsuk/jamieadamsdotclick2022/content/stream/2022-01-27-not-that-smart.md

 title: "Not that smart"
 ---

-Our Samsung TV is over ten years old.
-It’s only 1080p and doesn’t have any ‘smart’ features, but since we don’t watch a massive amount of TV, that’s just fine.
+Our Samsung TV is over a decade old.
+It replaced an enormous rear-projection TV, that was also around a decade old.
+It's only 1080p and doesn’t have any ‘smart’ features, but since we don’t watch a massive amount of TV, that’s just fine.
 I expect it to last a while yet.

 How many TVs will you buy in your lifetime?
 You only buy a new one if the old one breaks, or becomes obsolete.
 That poses a problem for manufacturers, because there is an upper limit on the number of TVs that they can sell.